 Boldness is powered by encounters, dialogue and a sense of community.
 This is symbolised by the metaphor of a well.
 People gather around a well to share ideas, listen and talk.
 A sense of community, hospitality and equality characterise our organisational culture.

 The Foundation’s core operations include funding the work of researchers and artists.
 We support free and multi-voiced art and research.
-The Foundation supports humanistic, sociological, artistic and environmental research, artistic work and work that combines or is based on multidisciplinary research and art.
-We also monitor the effectiveness of our support.
+The Foundation supports humanities, social sciences, environmental sciences, and artistic research.
+We also support artistic work and work that combines or is based on multidisciplinary research and art.
+We also monitor the efficiency of our support.

 The Foundation operates specifically in Finland and its neighbouring countries.
 We fund Finns’ research and artistic work in Finland and abroad.
 Regardless of nationality, we support the work of researchers and artists in Finland and abroad when the work in question has a connection to Finland.